lordmulder/ClearClipboard/README.md

 Windows 10 contains some "problematic" features that can put a risk on sensitive information copied to the clipboard:

-* The first of those features is called "Clipboard History", which will silently keep a history (copy) of *all* data that has been copied to clipboard at some time.
+* The first of those features is called [*Clipboard History*](https://www.tenforums.com/tutorials/109799-turn-off-clipboard-history-windows-10-a.html), which will silently keep a history (copy) of *all* data that has been copied to clipboard at some time.
 This history will persist even after the clipboard has been cleared!

-* The second feature is called "Automatic Syncing" (Cloud Clipboard), which will automatically upload *all* data that is copied to clipboard to the Microsoft cloud servers – purportedly to synchronize the clipboard between your devices!
+* The second feature is called [*Automatic Syncing*](https://www.tenforums.com/tutorials/110048-enable-disable-clipboard-sync-across-devices-windows-10-a.html) (Cloud Clipboard), which will automatically upload *all* data that is copied to clipboard to the Microsoft cloud servers – purportedly to synchronize the clipboard between your devices!

-We ***highly*** recommend to *disable* both of these features in order to allow ClearClipboard to function as expected.
-You can easily do this in the "Windows Settings" on the "System/Clipboard" page.
-See [here](https://www.tenforums.com/tutorials/109799-turn-off-clipboard-history-windows-10-a.html) and [here](https://www.tenforums.com/tutorials/110048-enable-disable-clipboard-sync-across-devices-windows-10-a.html) for more information!
+We ***highly*** recommend to *disable* both of these features in order to keep your data safe and allow ClearClipboard to function as expected.
+To the best of our knowledge, the most reliable way to achieve this is to completely *disabled* the "Clipboard History" (`cbdhsvc`) system service.
+ClearClipboard will now detect whether the "problematic" service is running on your system, and if so, offer to disable that service.
+Note that a *reboot* will be required in order to make the changes take effect.

+### Registry Hacks

+Optionally, you can *disable* the "Clipboard History" service with the following **`.reg`** file:

+	Windows Registry Editor Version 5.00

+	[HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\cbdhsvc]
+	"Start"=dword:00000004
+	[HKEY_CURRENT_USER\Software\Microsoft\Clipboard]
+	"EnableClipboardHistory"=dword:00000000

+Use this **`.reg`** file, if you ever whish to *re-enable* the "Clipboard History" service:

+	Windows Registry Editor Version 5.00

+	[HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\cbdhsvc]
+	"Start"=dword:00000003
+	[HKEY_CURRENT_USER\Software\Microsoft\Clipboard]
+	"EnableClipboardHistory"=dword:00000001

 # Command-line Options